 3. Confirm that everyone is aware and able to unlock the windows and remove them by sliding the sash up.

 Remember, periodically checking your windows is never a bad idea because you can never be too careful.
 Besides, it might just come in handy one day.
-Check out the Learn section on our website for more Clayton Homeownership Tips!
+Check out more homeownership tips on our website!